esoreq/Day_one/_episodes/12-Taking_python_to_the_next_level.md

 - Understand what a class is
 - Understand how to create a module
 - Learn how to load a local module
-- Learn how to install a Packages
+- Learn how to install a packages
-- Create a python_sandbox conda environment
+- Create a python_sandbox conda environment with a list of packages
 keypoints:
 - FIXME
 ---